hannahrbridges/cryoEM_scripts/README.md

 Before running the compatible_box.py script, ensure that you have properly calibrated the pixel sizes of your data collections to one another, for example in ChimeraX by adjusting one dataset voxel size until the fit-in-map returns the highest correlation.

-Only use the nominal pixel sizes provided by your facility if you have ensured that the 2 maps match perfectly without any rescaling in ChimeraX
+Only use the nominal pixel sizes provided by your facility if you have ensured that the 2 maps match perfectly without any rescaling in ChimeraX.

 If the calibrated pixel size is different from the nominal magnification used at the start of processing, motioncorr and CTF estimation can be re-run at the calibrated pixel size, and extraction performed from there.

 Although this is not recommended by the software developers, if you use RELION, a similar result can be achieved faster by extracting from the original micrographs using the option --force_header to correct the pixel size, and manually adjusting the Cs value in the star file according to the following equation: